 How much is an apartment in Rome?

+How much is a rent in Rome Italy?
 An apartment in Rome, just as a salary, depends on location and how you want to live.
 On your own, with roommates, in a dorm, in a student hotel.
 Let’s say that the range might go from 600 to 1000€.

 How much does a beer cost in Rome?